 It’s a very practical way to approach it.
 If your choices are A) get a console because that’s all you can afford at the moment, or B) wait until you have more money so you can get a gaming PC, nobody should fault you for going with option A, regardless of whether or not they think PC gaming is superior to console gaming.

-Because, for some, being able to game now, is better than not being able to game now, regardless of how much better the experience will be later on.
+Because, for some, being able to game now is better than not being able to game now—even if the experience will be later on.

 So, for the cost of entry, consoles are more often than not the better option.
 (This statement varies depending on how close to launch the console is.
 The closer the console it is to its recent launch, the more expensive it is and, thus, the narrower the gap is in the cost of entry between console and PC.)